dannov91/osahan-mobile-page-replica/readme.txt

+Single web page sample for e-commerce shop.

+Features:

+* Built with Mobile First Approach.
+* Media breakpoints for layout @: 480px, 576px, 769px, 980px, 993px, 1200px.
+* Submenus displayed when clicking on menu items (PRODUCTS, BRANDS...
+ETC.)
+* Cart & Account information displayed when tabs get clicked.
+* Hovering over an item will scale up image and display additional info.

+@@@@@ IMPORTANT NOTE @@@@@

 This page is a replica from the following template:

 https://askbootstrap.com/preview/osahan-mobile/

 I have no intention other than using this page as a demonstration of my skills as a web developer.
-Any inquiry please refer to the link above.
+If you wish to use this template refer to the authors.

-This web page in particular is the one I'm working on at the moment.
-It starts from the mobile first approach, so by now it will look fine in mobile devices.